mattb2401/bank-1/README.md

 - `client.key`
 - `client.pem`

-## Running the server
+## Running the HTTP API

-Once built, you can run the server:
+Once built, you can run the HTTP API:

+- Secure: `./bank http`
+- Insecure: There is no insecure mode implemented

+The API will then be available at the [FQDN and port specified](https://github.com/ksred/bank/blob/master/main.go#L11).

+## Running the CLI server

+You can run the CLI server:

 - Secure: `./bank server`
 - Insecure: `./bank serverNoTLS`

-## Running the client
+## Running the CLI client

 The program comes with a CLI client.
 A TLS client can only connect to a TLS server, so the modes must match.
 The server accepts commands from the CLI separated by new lines. _A detailed explanation will be placed in the wiki._